awuehler/juke.lute/my.tools/README.md

   - Tools, steps, and details to convert a live stream file to an audio only format is not in scope for this project
     - Learning to make and edit audio files from live stream recordings is left as an exercise for the reader to explore further

-      - For example, the FFmpeg open-source project is great starting point
+      - For example, the FFmpeg open-source project is a great starting point

 ### AI